hackclub/hackclub/workshops/flask-login/README.md

 ## Downloading Insomnia

-Insomnia is useful because it is available for so many platforms.
+In order to test our Flask server, we'll need to send requests to the server.
+We can use Insomnia to do this.
+Insomnia is great because it is available for so many platforms.
 All you need is a Chrome browser.
-You can get it at the [Chrome Web Store](https://chrome.google.com/webstore/detail/insomnia-rest-client/gmodihnfibbjdecbanmpmbmeffnmloel?hl=en-US).
+You can get Insomnia at the [Chrome Web Store](https://chrome.google.com/webstore/detail/insomnia-rest-client/gmodihnfibbjdecbanmpmbmeffnmloel?hl=en-US).
 You should see a screen like this:
 ![Insomnia Web Store](https://cloud-a7eisnzme.vercel.app/0image.png)

 Press the "Add to Chrome" button, and then press "Add App."
 ![Add to Chrome](https://cloud-6j7h3tfkw.vercel.app/0image.png)

-We'll work more with Insomnia after testing out our code.
+We'll work more with Insomnia after writing our code.

 ## Getting Started